okaminu/angular-google-maps/README.md

 })
 ```

-Configure imports like the following in @NgModule annotation of module where you will be using angular-google-maps:
+Add new import just like in the sample to @NgModule annotation of module where you will be using angular-google-maps:
 ```
 @NgModule({
     imports: [